jomjol/neural-network-digital-counter-readout/Train-CNN_Digital-Counter-Readout/README.md

 * The zooming is changing vom 90% to 110%.

-An example can be seen here:
+Examples of an augumented picture can be seen here:

 <img src="./images/image_augmentation.png">